A Complete Guide Before Buying Your Perfect Kayak Paddle - Hiseadock

 What to consider before buying a kayak paddle?

-You might be having various questions such as “what kayak paddle size do I need?” or what “kayak paddle length should I go for?”, right?
-We have answered all your queries below-
+You might be having various questions, such as “What kayak paddle size do I need?” or “What kayak paddle length should I go for?”
+We have answered all your queries below.

-Just like there’s a difference between ocean and lake kayak, choosing a kayak paddle according to the water settings is essential.
-Saltwater is denser than freshwater, so the paddle has to lift heavy water, thus it needs to be strong enough to lift such an amount of weight.
+Just like there’s a difference between ocean and lake kayaks, choosing a kayak paddle according to the water settings is essential.
+Saltwater is denser than freshwater, so the paddle has to lift heavy water; thus, it needs to be strong enough to lift such an amount of weight.

-The paddler’s height and kayak’s width determine the length of the paddle.
-For example- a person under 5 feet height has a kayak under 23 inches width, needs a paddle of length 210 cm.
+The paddler’s height and the kayak’s width determine the length of the paddle.
+For example, a person under 5 feet in height has a kayak under 23 inches in width and needs a paddle of length 210 cm.

 Paddle weight is extremely necessary to be taken care of before buying a kayak paddle.
 The heavier the paddle, the harder it is to use it for lifting water.
-As mentioned above aluminum paddle is the heaviest and carbon fiber is the lightest.
-You can choose any of them at your convenience but we recommend you go for a lightweight kayak paddle.
+As mentioned above, the aluminum paddle is the heaviest, and the carbon fiber one is the lightest.
+You can choose any of them at your convenience, but we recommend you go for a lightweight kayak paddle.

 Kayak paddle maintenance tips

-It may seem obvious but stay away from using your paddle to push off from shore, or slow yourself down while docking your kayak, or brace yourself before falling into the water while using the paddle.
-Even if you buy kayak paddles from a trustworthy brand, they are only meant to serve the purpose of paddling, not shoveling or any other activity.
+It may seem obvious, but stay away from using your paddle to push off from shore, or slow yourself down while docking your kayak, and brace yourself before falling into the water while using the paddle.
+Even if you buy kayak paddles from a trustworthy brand, they are only meant to serve the purpose of paddling, not shoveling, or any other activity.

 Whenever you are not using your paddle equipment, keeping it out of direct sunlight is your best bet.
 Invest in a blade cover or paddle bag to protect your kayak paddles.